 WordPress is the most popular content management system in the world.
-As of February 2023, WordPress powers more than 43% of all websites and 63% of all known cms.
+As of January 2024, WordPress powers more than 43% of all websites and 63% of all known cms.
 WordPress became so huge because it is free, open-source and easy to use.
 The demand for WordPress websites is rising and so is the ecosystem behind WordPress.
-There are around 8,000 free themes to choose from in the WordPress repository and nearly 12,000 premium themes available at Theme Forest.
+There are around more than 11,000 free themes to choose from in the WordPress repository and nearly 12,000 premium themes available at Theme Forest.
 Needless to say, it is hard to choose between such a huge number of themes, because one simply does not have the time to check all of them.
 In the WordPress world, the site’s theme is extremely important, because it defines the website’s look and feel.
 At the same time, most blog posts that rank WordPress themes are just repeating themeselves by listing the most popular WordPress themes (the ones that have the most installations).

 I am sure that before checking this tutorial, you have already filled your head with lots of tutorials that does not really answer the question you probably asked yourself before doing the Google search: “How to make my website stand out?
 How to make it unique?”